danjwait/mHST/docs/fprimeNotes/gpsDemo.md

     const char *device;
   };
 ```
-purged, generated, and built both native and raspberrypi. scp new GpsApp to RPi, start the GPS receiver, start the GpsApp on the RPI; don't see a seg fault this time when start GpsApp:
+Purged, generated, and built both native and raspberrypi. scp new GpsApp to RPi, start the GPS receiver, start the GpsApp on the RPI; don't see a seg fault this time when start GpsApp:
 ```
 sudo ./GpsApp -a 192.168.86.153 -p 50000 -d /dev/serial0
 ```